axon10x/azure-psm/deploy/vm-swap-os-disk/readme.md

 [step01.deploy-rgs.sh](step01.deploy-rgs.sh): deploys resource groups used for this deployment.

+[step02.deploy-uami.sh](step02.deploy-uami.sh): deploys a User-Assigned Managed Identity (UAMI).
+Use this to configure the VM in step 09 with a UAMI.
+To use an existing UAMI you already have, don't run step 02; instead, update step 09 to retrieve your UAMI ID.

 [step03.deploy-network.sh](step03.deploy-network.sh): deploys network resources - Network Security Group (NSG), Virtual Network (VNet), and Subnet.

 [step04.deploy-sig.sh](step04.deploy-sig.sh): deploys a [Shared Image Gallery](https://docs.microsoft.com/azure/virtual-machines/shared-image-galleries).
 This is where custom VM images need to be stored, as the source to later create OS disk images.